api-platform/docs/distribution/index.md

 Try to create a new *Greeting* resource using the `POST` operation, then access it using the `GET` operation and, finally, delete it by executing the `DELETE` operation.
 If you access any API URL with the `.html` extension appended, API Platform displays the corresponding API request in the UI.
 Try it yourself by browsing to `https://localhost/greetings.html`.
-If the no extension is present, API Platform will use the `Accept` header to select the format to use.
+If no extension is present, API Platform will use the `Accept` header to select the format to use.
 By default, a JSON-LD response is sent ([configurable behavior](../core/content-negotiation.md)).

 So, if you want to access the raw data, you have two alternatives: